Skip to content

 Caution

-You can only trigger events in test mode.
+You can only trigger events in a testing environment.

 You can stream events created by members of your account in real time with the Start streaming events button.
 Clicking on an event entry under Recent events opens event details directly inside your editor.